Active Projects

 Maintenance Execution – Task Data Standard

-The Maintenance Execution Working Group Task Sub-team is developing a specification for a fully digital executable maintenance task, allowing both manufacturer tasks and operator tasks to be developed into a format which can be provided to Maintenance Providers from Operator, and subsequently be used to collect information such as measurements, findings and signatures and returned from the Maintenance Provider to Operator.
+The Maintenance Execution Working Group Task Sub-team is considering development of a fully digital executable maintenance task, allowing both manufacturer tasks and operator tasks to be developed into a format which can be provided to Maintenance Providers from Operator, and subsequently be used to collect information such as measurements, findings and signatures and returned from the Maintenance Provider to Operator.
 An additional goal is to allow these electronic tasks to be acceptable to regulators and lessors as the actual records of maintenance to replace paper/PDF.
+Please contact ATA at admin@ataebiz.org if you are interested in leading or joining this project.

 Visit the Maintenance Execution Working Group to learn more or to join the effort.